 Camps give soccer players an outlet to get comfortable on the pitch and work on their game year-round.
 This can give them a competitive edge for the upcoming high school season – and in college recruiting!
 All camps provide athletes with specialized training, and some can even give athletes direct exposure to college coaches.
 There are three main reasons to attend a camp: to develop new skills, to identify areas of improvement, and to learn from experienced coaches.

-Camps for skill development are hosted year-round, allowing athletes to find camps that best fit their schedule.
-Most recruiting events are soccer summer camps.
-College coaches have more time to focus on recruiting in the summer months because it’s outside of their own season and adheres to the NCAA recruiting calendar.
+Club and high school leagues generally run fall through spring, which leaves the summer as an open window for camps.
+While skill development camps can also be found year-round, college recruiting takes place in the summer.
+Why?
+Because college coaches have more time to focus on recruiting in the summer months since it’s outside of their own season and adheres to the NCAA recruiting calendar.

-You’ll participate in a series of drills that test your athleticism and soccer skills as well as have the chance to compete against other top soccer players in game situations.
-ID camps are multi-day long affairs and typically last about three to four days.
-Depending on the location, you may have to stay overnight.
+At a soccer ID camp, you’ll participate in drills and competitions with college coaches present.
+ID camps typically last about three to four days and depending on the location, you may have to stay overnight.
 University camps typically offer athletes to stay overnight in the dorms with other campers.
-Shorter ID camps are more commonly known as ID clinics and last one to two days.
+Shorter ID camps are more commonly known as ID clinics and last one to two days.\

 4 ways a soccer camp can benefit your recruiting: